Some links in this post may be affiliate links

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest and disease infestations.

-Rubber Plant (Ficus elastica) is propagated from stem cuttings or by air layering at the beginning of the growing season when in active growth.
+Rubber Plant is propagated from stem cuttings or by air layering, at the beginning of the growing season, when in active growth for faster establishment.
+Learn how to propagate Rubber Plants (Ficus elastica).

-Rubber Plant (Ficus elastica) problems include leaf drop, drooping leaves, plant dying, brown leaves, yellow leaves, pests and diseases among others.
+Rubber Plant problems are leaf drop, drooping leaves, plant dying, brown leaves, yellow leaves, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

-Your Rubber Plant leaves are falling off due to inconsistent watering, root-rot, extreme temperatures, insufficient light, nutrients deficiency, pests, aging among others.
+Your Rubber Plant leaves are falling off due to inconsistent watering, root-rot, temperature stress, insufficient light, nutrients deficiency, pests, aging among others.

-Take a look at these 14 reasons why Rubber Plant leaves are falling off and how to fix them.
+Take a look at these 14 reasons why Rubber Plant leaves are falling off and how to fix it.

-Rubber Plant droopy leaves are caused by overwatering, underwatering, root-rot, inadequate lighting, temperature stress, dry air, poor soil, pests among others.
+Rubber Plant droopy leaves are caused by inconsistent watering, root-rot, inadequate lighting, temperature stress, dry air, poor soil quality, pests, being pot-bound among others.

-Check out these 13 Reasons Why Rubber Plant Leaves are Droopy & How to Fix Them
+Check out these 13 Reasons Why Rubber Plant Leaves are Droopy & How to Fix It.

-Your Rubber Plant is dying due to incorrect watering, improper feeding, too little light, cold drafts, low humidity, poor quality soil, root-rot, pest infestations, being pot-bound among others.
+Your Rubber Plant is dying due to incorrect watering, nutrients deficiency, too little light, drafts, low humidity, poor quality soil, root-rot, pest infestations among others.

-Rubber Plant leaves are turning brown due to improper watering, pests, root-rot, high temperatures, insufficient light, poor feeding among many others.
+Rubber Plant leaves are turning brown due to improper watering, pests, root-rot, extreme temperatures, insufficient light, poor feeding among many others.

-The main causes of yellow leaves on Rubber Plant are soggy soil, inconsistent watering, nutrients deficiency, and temperature stress.
+Some of the causes of yellow leaves on Rubber Plant are too little light, soggy soil, inconsistent watering, nutrients deficiency or temperature stress.

 Soggy soil: Use a pot with a drainage hole and well-draining soil.